-September 25, 1992: The day Jimmy Connors beat Martina Navratilova in the last “Battle of the Sexes”
+September 25, 1992: The day Jimmy Connors defeated Martina Navratilova in the “Battle of Champions”

 Every day, Tennis Majors takes you back to one of the most iconic moments in tennis history.
-On September 25, 1992, Jimmy Connors and Martina Navratilova squared off in the last Battle of the Sexes match.
+On this day in 1992, Jimmy Connors and Martina Navratilova squared off on the court, the last time a male and female player contested a high-profile Battle of the Sexes match

 What happened exactly on that day?

-The Battle of Champions was held at Caesar’s Palace, a luxury hotel and casino in Las Vegas.
-The place had opened in 1966, and had seen many stars performing under its roof, such as Frank Sinatra or Ella Fitzgerald.
-Caesar’s Palace also hosted boxing bouts and its car park had even been the place of a Formula 1 race in 1981 and 1982.
+The Battle of Champions was held at Caesars Palace, a luxury hotel and casino in Las Vegas.
+The hotel had opened in 1966, and had seen many stars, such as Frank Sinatra or Ella Fitzgerald, performing under its roof.
+Caesars Palace also hosted boxing bouts and its car park had even been the place of a Formula 1 race in 1981 and 1982.

 In front of more than 13,000 spectators, the two tennis legends played an awkward match.
-“This so-called crapshoot in the desert turned out to be a tennis match flavored vanilla, the soft-serve variety.”, wrote The Los Angeles Times, not convinced by the show.
+“This so-called crapshoot in the desert turned out to be a vanilla-flavoured tennis match, the soft-serve variety.”, wrote The Los Angeles Times, not convinced by the show.
 Only allowed one serve, Connors served with an average of 65 mph, far below the usual standards of professional tennis.
 Although he had claimed to take the match so seriously, he seemed to be hitting way more softly than at the US Open, where he had recently reached the second round.
 He was broken in the early games, and Navratilova took the lead, 3-1.
-Connors managed to level the score, and, with his opponent making 26 unforced errors, including a double fault on the set point, he took the first set, 7-5, after 52 minutes.
+Connors managed to level the score and with his opponent making 26 unforced errors, including a double fault on set point, he took the first set 7-5 after 52 minutes.
 The second set was much easier for Jimbo, who had found his pace, while Navratilova wasn’t able to use the extra space she was given efficiently.
-Connors prevailed, 7-5, 6-2.
+Connors prevailed 7-5, 6-2.